algolia/query-suggestions/connector/CONFIG.md

 - `APPLICATION_ID`: Your [Algolia application ID][api_keys_page]
 - `API_KEY`: Your [Admin API key][api_keys_page]
 - `INDEX_PREFIX`: A prefix you want to use for the index name.
   If for instance, you used `prod_` here, the generated index would be called `prod_query_suggestions`.
+If this is not specified, the name will default to `query_suggestions`.
-- `CONFIG`: A JSON object containing all configuration options
+- `CONFIG`: The file name of a JSON object containing all configuration options

 [api_keys_page]: https://www.algolia.com/api-keys